Parathyroid cancer is a rare disease in which malignant (cancer) cells form in the tissues of a parathyroid gland.

 Other symptoms of parathyroid cancer include the following:

 Other conditions may cause the same symptoms as parathyroid cancer.
-A doctor should be consulted if any of these problems occur.
+Check with your doctor if you have any of these problems.

 Tests that examine the neck and blood are used to detect (find) and diagnose parathyroid cancer.